Smoking, Drinking and Drug Use (SDD) Among Young People in England Survey

-Welcome to the Smoking, Drinking and Drug Use Among Young People in England (SDD) 2018 information page.
-SDD is the Government’s main source of information on alcohol, drug and tobacco use among young people in England.
-The survey has been running since 1982.
+Welcome to the Smoking, Drinking and Drug Use Among Young People in England (SDD) 2021 information page.
+The survey has been running since 1982 and is the Government’s main source of information on alcohol, drug and tobacco use among young people in England.
 The findings are used by government departments and local authorities in policy-making and to evaluate the impact of changes in laws.
-Government users of the data include the Department of Health and Social Care, Public Health England, the Department for Education, and the Home Office
+Government users of the data include the Department of Health and Social Care, Public Health England, the Department for Education, and the Home Office.

 For example the data is used to: